5 Things WWE wants you to forget about The Shield

 You will never forget The Shield, but WWE would rather you forget these five things about them.

-Without a doubt, the stable comprising of Seth Rollins, Dean Ambrose, and Roman Reigns goes down as one of the most dominant factions in history.
-Everything about them was perfect – anything and everything Shield was money and gold.
+The stable comprising of Seth Rollins, Dean Ambrose, and Roman Reigns will undoubtedly go down as one of the most dominant factions in history.
+They were as close to perfection as anyone could get – anything and everything Shield was money and gold.
 For two years the trio graced fans with some great moments and amazing matches to boot.

 Fans loved the Hounds of Justice and were devastated when the faction split in 2014.
 However, all three men have done well for themselves, as all three have been WWE World Heavyweight Champions after their Shield days.
 They also have other accolades to their names, adding to their accomplishments as they continue to create their own legacies.